The Tudor House 3, Trinity Street, Weymouth. DT4 8TW Tel. 01305 779711

 Although it may have originally been one dwelling, it survived as a pair.
 Fortunately, local architect Wamsley Lewis saved the property by purchasing after the war it and restoring it to a single dwelling with the aid of local craftsmen.
 He left it in his will to the Weymouth Civic Society, which he had himself established in 1944.

 It is now furnished as a 17th Century Merchant’s house.
-Owned and operated by Weymouth Civic Society, it is maintained and manned by volunteers, who welcome visitors throughout the Summer Season, also on Sundays in the Winter months and by special arrangement at other times.
+Owned by Weymouth Civic Society, it is maintained and operated by volunteers, who welcome visitors throughout the Summer Season, also on Sundays in the Winter months and by special arrangement at other times.

 Group visits can be arranged throughout the year.
 School parties are especially welcome, when the tour can be adapted to topics in Key Stage 2 of the National curriculum for the study of Tudor and Stuart times.